fullstack-hy2020/fullstack-hy2020.github.io/src/content/10/en/part10b.md

 export default RepositoryList;
 ```

 <i>Do not</i> alter the contents of the <em>repositories</em> variable, it should contain everything you need to complete this exercise.
-Render the `RepositoryList` component in the `Main` component which we previously added to the <i>Main.jsx</i> file.
+Render the <em>RepositoryList</em> component in the <em>Main</em> component which we previously added to the <i>Main.jsx</i> file.
 The reviewed repository list should roughly look something like this:

 ![Application preview](../../images/10/5.jpg)